Special Tips for First Time Mothers

 Back to top

 Although inducing labor may be needed for certain medical problems or prolonged pregnancies, induction for a first-time mother carries additional risk.
 Induction of labor for a first-time mother, (especially with a cervix that is nearly closed), doubles or triples the length of labor and possibility of a cesarean birth.
 However, in subsequent pregnancies, the chances for a cesarean delivery after induction are lower.
+Inductions are not done prior to 39 weeks gestation unless there is a medical reason.

 Back to top